prasannasPitch/Projects_Self_Driving_Car/Extended_Kalman_Filter/README.md

 - Lidar is the master of 3D mapping.
 Lidar, short for light detection and ranging, is a technology that measures distance using laser light.
 The technology can scan more than 100 meters in all directions, generating a precise 3D map of the car’s surroundings.
 This information is then used by car to make intelligent decisions about what to do next.
 The problem with lidar is that they generate a large amount of data and are still quite expensive for OEMs to cheaply implement. </p>

 <p align="justify">
 - Radar is the master of motion measurement.
-Radar, short for radio detection and ranging, is a sensor system that uses radio waves to determine the velocity, range and angle of objects.
+Radar, short for radio detection and ranging, is a sensor system that uses radio waves to determine the velocity, range and angle of objects (Doppler Effect).
 Radar is computationally lighter than a camera and uses far less data than a Lidar.
 While less angularly accurate than lidar, radar can work in every condition and even use reflection to see behind obstacles.
 Modern self-driving prototypes rely on radar and lidar to “cross validate” what they’re seeing and to predict motion.  </p>

 <p align="justify">
 - Cameras are the master of classification and texture interpretation.
 By far the cheapest and most available sensor (but not the cheapest processing), cameras use massive amounts of data (full HD means millions of pixel or Megabytes at every frame), making processing a computational intense and algorithmically complex job.
 Unlike both lidar and radar, cameras can see color, making them the best for scene interpretation.